Map of Xcalak Mexico

 - Go further.
 The north beach road continues for 26 km / 16 mi before ending at a burnt-out bridge.
 On the road (past what the Xcalak map shows) you’ll discover a coral pyramid, a light-tower, and plenty of privacy.
 Go explore!

 - Arrive with confidence.
 If you haven’t done so, download the travel guide.
 Now you can act like a local, instead of a confused gringo.

 How can you help us (in less than 30 seconds)?

 ~Heather & Tim

 About us: We first visited Xcalak in 2014, as housesitters.
 It was our job to look after pets + property while the homeowners were away.
 Little work, and lots of paradise.
-Find out more on our about page…
+Find out more on our Who We Are page…